B3none/B3none/README.md

 ## Private Hire

 I am available for private hire to develop custom plugins, setup servers, or work on custom projects for a flat hourly rate.
-For inquiries and to discuss potential projects, please contact me via Discord.
+For inquiries and to discuss potential projects, please contact me via Discord or email.

 - **Discord Username:** B3none
+- **Email:** ablackham2000@gmail.com